Morpheuslabs-io/neo-sample-python-sc/README.md

 ]
 ```

+6. Connect to the private network

-6. In the terminal,  enter command `np-prompt -p` to connnect to the private network
+In the terminal,  enter command `np-prompt -p` to connnect to the private network

 You should see something like this: